 While easily done for the wing but for the fuselage it is quite difficult keeping the airflow laminar, and skin friction is a larger factor with increasing speeds.

 Maintaining a laminar airflow means paying attention to the surface condition (smoothness) of the lift producing parts.
 But there are also huge advantages in keeping the whole of the aircraft as smooth as possible.
 Regular washing and waxing does really help in that regard.

 Imagine a flat plate perpendicular to the airflow creating a lot of form drag.
 Now place that plate parallel to the airflow and form drag is almost nil, but in this situation skin friction drag plays the bigger part in the total drag from this plate.

-By filling these turbulent areas with a fairing the interference drag is much less.
-This way the designer of the aircraft controlled the pressure differences and the airflows blends together smoothly and as a result reducing the turbulent wake and drag.
+By filling these turbulent areas with a so called fairing, the interference drag is much less or even zero.
+This way the designer of the aircraft controlled the pressure differences and the airflows blends together more smoothly and as a result reducing the turbulent wake and drag.Written by EAI.